Credit Management Made Easy

 Conclusion

 If you have a QUIC.cloud account with multiple domains or multiple services enabled, there may be times you want to transfer some of your bandwidth or quota.
-But once you allocate credits to a domain for a particular service, it requires manual intervention to transfer them to another service or to another domain.
+But once you allocate credit to a domain for a particular service, it requires manual intervention to transfer it to another service or to another domain.

 When you manage your account-level credit balance with Auto Refill, your services can be left to run without need of intervention.
 Free your mind to focus on other things!

-This content was last verified and updated in October of 2022.
+This content was last verified and updated in February 0f 2024.
 If you find an inaccuracy, please let us know!
 In the meantime, see our documentation for the most up-to-date information.

 Leave a Reply